Resources

 - Student Educational Employment Program.
 HRSA's SEEP provides Federal employment opportunities to students who are enrolled or accepted for enrollment as degree-seeking students taking at least a half-time academic, technical, or vocational course load in an accredited high school, technical, vocational, two- or four- year college or university, graduate or professional school.

-- Summer Intership Program in Biomedical Research.
+- Summer Internship Program in Biomedical Research.
 NIH's program is for college, graduate school, and professional (e.g., medical, dental, pharmacy, etc.) school students.

 - Student Opportunities at NIH.
 Registered Students at NIH are offered a wide range of research training programs aimed at enhancing a student’s knowledge and understanding of biomedical research while contributing to the achievement of an individual’s educational goals.